 Every year, hopeful hikers cross their fingers and enter the lottery for the coveted opportunity to visit The Enchantments.
 An Enchantments permit allows for overnight access to the rugged alpine peaks and glacial-blue lakes of this central Washington region.

-The Enchantments Permits: Win a Glimpse of Washington’s Rugged Alpine Majesty
+The Enchantments Permits: A Guide to Washington’s Rugged Majesty

 The Enchantments are part of the Okanogan-Wenatchee National Forest in the Cascade Mountains of Washington state.
 You can explore The Enchantments by day hikes, but the most striking landscapes require challenging, multi-day excursions — and a backpacking permit.
 The most popular way to cover The Enchantments is with an 18-mile hike, starting at the Stuart Lake Trailhead.
 Furthermore, in order to take your time and camp along the way, you’ll need an overnight Enchantments permit.
 Otherwise, hiking through the Enchantments means covering those 18 miles in one grueling day, with 4,500 feet of elevation gain.
 No matter how you do it, hiking The Enchantments is no easy feat.